Floorp-Projects/Floorp/gfx/doc/LayersHistory.md

  The slow performance of allocating was directly addressed by bug 959089 which allowed us to allocate gralloc buffers without sync messages to the compositor thread.

+- B2G WebGL performance (May 2014 - Bug 1006957, 1001417, 1024144)
+This worked improved the synchronization mechanism between the compositor and the producer.